Douglas Arthur “Doug” Pratt, 78

 Arrangements have been entrusted to Vickery Funeral & Cremation Services, Inc. in Troy, PA.

-in memory of Douglas A. Pratt, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Douglas A. Pratt, please visit our floral store.